Mobile Ground Combat

 This log company is too small to resupply an entire battalion at once, but can immediately support key elements near enemy forces.
 Tracked vehicles can then dash to the rear to load more supplies from forward depots or trucks they encounter.
 This is far better than requiring combat vehicles to withdraw to the nearest road in rough or muddy terrain.
 Each vehicle should have at least a two-man crew, both trained as drivers, to double utilization when required since one can sleep while the other drives.
 Tracked vehicle resupply can boost the combat power of armored units by providing them supplies and support to keep them in action.

 The Tank is Dead!
 Whenever someone suggests this, tankers proclaim this has been predicted for years and the answer is always no, mostly because no battles between modern armies have occurred for decades.
 But some questioned the value of horse cavalry for years before combat proved them obsolete.
 The Polish army still had horse cavalry units at the beginning of World War II!

 Precision guided weaponry has made tanks obsolete.
 Over a hundred mighty M-1 tanks were destroyed during skirmishes in Iraq.
 There are situations where tanks are valuable, such as mopping up scattered infantry who lack anti-tank weaponry.
 In situations where an army has no choice but to conduct a bloody frontal assault against prepared enemy positions, tanks can lead the way.
-They may suffer heavily, but tanks can break through a prepared enemy defensive position.
+They may suffer heavily since infantry cannot fight alongside modern tanks due to the blast from their big gun, but tanks can break through a prepared enemy defensive position.
 On the other hand, small, heavily armored Rhinos can also perform this mission at a far lower cost.